FerMelero/Custom-Ubuntu-terminal/README.md

 ## Pre-Execution .

-1.- To run the script, we first have to have all the contents downloaded in a directory of the Linux operating system. (script.sh and .gif (_optional_))
+1.- To run the script, we first have to have all the contents downloaded in a directory of the Linux operating system.
+> script.sh and giphy.gif

 2.- Once downloaded and located in the directory where they are located, we execute the command `chmod 777 script.sh` to change the permissions of the file so that we can execute it.